 During a time when we are also more susceptible to developing a cold, the flu, or worse doesn’t it make sense that we would look for ways to reduce our stress rather than add to it?

 Here are our top 10 tips for retaining your health, as well as your sanity, during this joyous (yet crazy) time.

 - Don’t let stress get you down!

 Make lists, delegate, plan ahead, get a massage… This is a time to enjoy, not to get so worked up that you fall apart when it’s over.
 Nervine & relaxant herbs like chamomile, passionflower, skullcap, and kava can be your best friends.
 Use, as needed, in tea or liquid tincture form.
 Better yet, make them a staple in your delicious Free Spirit Elixir alcohol-free cocktails on the regular!

 - Get moving!

 This is not a time to let exercise go by the wayside.
-Not only will it help to reduce stress, but it will help keep some of those extra calories from taking residence on your body.
+Not only will it help to reduce stress, but it will help keep some of those extra indulgences from taking residence on your body.